 Tarangire National Park – Elephant Hangout

-Tarangire’s vast numbers of ancient baobab trees immediately captures your eye.
-Often referred to as ‘the land of the giants’, Tarangire National Park is dominated by huge baobab trees.
-Many rubbed raw from the large herds of elephant.
-You can also see plenty of lovely acacia tortillis trees with their characteristic flat-topped silhouette.
+As you drive into the Tarangire National park, the vast number of ancient baobab trees immediately grabs your attention.
+Often referred to as ‘the land of the giants’, these huge trees dominate the Tarangire.
+Indeed many are rubbed raw from the large herds of elephant.
+You’ll also see plenty of lovely acacia tortillis trees with their characteristic flat-topped silhouette.

-The Tarangire lodges are located both inside the national park and just outside its borders.
+The Tarangire safari lodges are located both inside the national park and just outside its borders.
 Both locations have their merits.
-Located immediately outside the park bounds, long-term favourites such as Tarangire Treetops can offer interaction with the local community and night time game drives.
-Inside the park itself the best are Oliver’s Camp and its sister property, Little Oliver’s; Sanctuary Swala and Nomad Kuro.
-More affordable lodging is found at Maramboi and Lake Burunge Tented Camps.
+Located immediately outside the park are long-term favourites such as Tarangire Treetops.
+Lodges just outside can offer interaction with the local community and night-time game drives.
+Inside the park are Oliver’s Camp and its sister property, Little Oliver’s, as well as Sanctuary Swala and Nomad Kuro.
+Maramboi, Lake Burunge Tented Camp offer more affordable lodging.

 Note: Tsetse flies can be an issue in the wooded areas of the park so keep your legs and feet covered.
 See our post about Tsetse flies – helper of conservaton efforts for tips on how to counter them…